Hardik0707/EasyGlobalization/README.md

 # EasyGlobalization
-Create a resource files in different languages with the help of base resource file.
+Utility for creating a resource file in different languages with the help of base resource file.